Skip to main content

 Light roast vs. dark roast caffeine content

 Ultimately, the choice between light and dark roast coffee in terms of taste comes down to your personal preference.
 However, don’t let the names of these coffee roasts fool you.
-A dark roast coffee that is bold in taste and appearance does not necessarily contain more caffeine as a result.
+A dark roast coffee that is bold in taste and appearance does not necessarily contain more caffeine.
 Light roast coffee often contains more caffeine than dark coffee roasts.

 Dark roast coffee beans require a longer roasting process, which can mean some caffeine content is lost in the process.
-Due to the high temperatures, dark roasts generally end up with less caffeine per serving than light roasts.
+Due to the high temperatures, dark roasts generally have less caffeine per serving than light roasts.
 However, it’s important to remember that this can vary from cup to cup, depending on the measurement/weight of coffee beans used in the roast.

 Cup of coffee with beans on table